Sirajganj: Transport

 In the later half of the 19th century, Sirajganj was an important river port.
 It was the main collection point for jute produced in northern Bengal and western Mymensingh.
 After the 1897 Assam earthquake, which damaged infrastructure and shifted the course of the river farther from the city, its significance declined.
 It was eclipsed by Narayanganj, another river port, which also had a rail connection.

 Not until 1915 was Sirajganj connected to the railway network, with the opening of the Sara-Sirajganj line.
-As of 2022, there is an Intercity train to Dhaka six days a week.
+As of 2022, there is an intercity train to Dhaka six days a week.

-East-west national highway N405 passes just south of the city.
+East-West national highway N405 passes just south of the city.
 It runs east, across the Jamuna Bridge, about 24 km to the Joydebpur–Jamalpur Highway at Elenga, and west about 16 km to the Dhaka–Banglabandha Highway.

 Education

 There are two medical schools in the city, the public Shaheed M. Monsur Ali Medical College, established in 2014, and the private North Bengal Medical College & Hospital, established in 2000.
 As of May 2019, they are respectively allowed to admit 51 and 85 students annually.

 There are eight colleges in the city.
 They include Sirajganj Government College, founded in 1940, Islamia Government College (1887), and Government Rashidazzoha Womens College.

-According to Banglapedia, B.L.
-Government High School, founded in 1869, Jnandayini High School (1884), Saleha Ishaque Government Girls' High School, and Victoria High School (1898) are notable secondary schools.
+According to Banglapedia, Bonowari Lal Government High School (founded in 1869), Jnandayini High School (founded in 1884), Victoria High School (founded in 1898), and Saleha Ishaque Government Girls' High School (founded in 1937) are notable secondary schools.